psahni/url_field_formatter/README.md

 #### Additional Info

-Clone it, run it, modify, do whatever you want to do.
-If, you face any issue or want to upgrade it send me pull request or mail me at prashantsahni5@gmail.com
+Clone it, run it, modify it, do whatever you want to do.
+If, you face any issue or want to upgrade it, send me pull request or mail me at prashantsahni5@gmail.com